 Within these two main styles, you'll find that the majority of bell boots on the market rotate freely as the horse moves.
 Most horses do not mind wearing bell boots, and rotation does not pose a problem.
-However, some sensitive horses, those prone to chafing or those participating in rigorous activity may benefit from a no-turn style.
+However, some sensitive horses, such as those prone to chafing or those participating in rigorous activity, may benefit from a no-turn style.

 Bell Boot Materials